HamidHadipour/GraphBAN/README.md

 $ git clone https://github.com/HamidHadipour/GraphBAN
 $ cd GraphBAN
 ```
+## The instructions provided further are to retrieve the results provided in GraphBAN's paper or for you to testify to the model's performance with your labelled datasets.
+## If you have a real-world case to train and test the model, please follow the instructions provided in the/case_study directory.

 ## Data
 In order to train GraphBAN, you need to provide your data as a CSV file with a header row of 'SMILES', 'Protein', and 'Y' ordered.<br>